 In establishing these goals, the Compensation Committee selected performance goals that it considered aggressive, meaning that they are goals that were considered achievable, but only with a high degree of diligence and success in execution.
-Although the COVID-19 pandemic created significantly uncertainty, the Compensation Committee did not make any changes or adjustments to the performance goals during 2020 as a result of such uncertainty.
+Although the COVID-19 pandemic created significant uncertainty, the Compensation Committee did not make any changes or adjustments to the performance goals during 2021 as a result of such uncertainty.

 In assessing performance against these goals, the Compensation Committee reviewed each goal and determined whether or not it was achieved.
 The Compensation Committee then referred to the relative importance of the goals, based on the previously established weightings of each goal.
 After completing this assessment, the Compensation Committee determined that some goals were not completely achieved, and other goals were exceeded.
-The Compensation Committee also considered additional key corporate achievements that were not represented in the 2020 corporate goals, including successful completion of several strategic transactions, positive interim data from GTX-102 and successful completion of our follow-on offering.
-In light of the Company's achievements during the year and the success of our team in the face of the uncertainties surrounding the COVID-19 pandemic, the Compensation Committee determined an overall percentage of achievement for all goals combined, which resulted in 130% achievement for fiscal year 2020.
+The Compensation Committee also considered additional key corporate achievements that were not represented in the 2021 corporate goals, including successful completion of strategic and financing transactions.
+In light of the Company's achievements during the year and the success of our team in the face of the uncertainties surrounding the COVID-19 pandemic, the Compensation Committee determined an overall percentage of achievement for all goals combined, which resulted in 92% achievement for fiscal year 2021.

-Other than as described below, in February 2021, in addition to assessing the foregoing corporate goals, the Compensation Committee assessed the individual accomplishments of our named executive officers for purposes of determining the individual component of their annual bonus.
+In February 2021, in addition to assessing the foregoing corporate goals, the Compensation Committee assessed the individual accomplishments of our named executive officers for purposes of determining the individual component of their annual bonus, other than our Chief Executive Officer whose annual bonus is based solely on the corporate goals described above.
 Key individual achievements for these named executive officers are summarized below.